katalyst-labs/katalyst-labs/README.md

 <p>My primary expertise lies in web scraping and data extraction, working extensively with both static HTML and dynamic sites featuring real-time data.
 I craft robust solutions using Python with Flask for backend services, coupled with SQLite and PostgreSQL for data management.
 When projects demand it, I also employ Node.js with Express.js to build scalable applications.</p>

 <p>My journey in technology began as a PC hardware and networking technician, where I gained valuable experience assembling computers and configuring networking devices.
-This foundation in hardware, combined with formal vocational training, has given me a comprehensive understanding of technology stacks from the ground up.</p>

-<p>Beyond pure software development, I have ventured into IoT projects, successfully implementing solutions such as automated garden irrigation systems.
+Beyond pure software development, I have ventured into IoT projects, successfully implementing solutions such as automated garden irrigation systems.
 This practical experience in hardware integration complements my software expertise, allowing me to approach problems with a full-stack perspective.</p>

 <p>My daily workflow is streamlined through various shell scripts, which you can find in my Gists section.
 Feel free to adapt these tools for your own use cases.</p>